lwa-project/lsl/docs/source/data-formats.rst

 | 7      | Polarization |
 +--------+--------------+

-The ci4 data are stored as two-complement integers with the real part stored in the first four bits.
+The ``ci4`` aka "4+4-bit complex integer" data are stored as two's complement integers with the real part stored in the first four bits.

 DR Spectrometer
 ---------------